 ACTS 17: THE UNKNOWN GOD

-The Omnipresent Creator is, and will always be, present and active everywhere.
-And, today’s chapter is about the Creator God’s Handbook for LIFE being spread throughout Asia Minor to reach Athens in the 1st Century AD.
-It was here that Paul found that ‘signature window to the sky’, in a statue dedicated to the “Unknown God”.
+The Omnipresent Creator is and will always be present and active everywhere; and, today’s chapter is about news of the Creator God’s Handbook for LIFE being spread throughout Asia Minor to reach ancient Athens in the 1st Century AD.
+It was here that Paul found that ‘signature window to the sky’ on a statue dedicated to the “Unknown God”.
+But how do the puzzle pieces of indigenous faith in Australia and the mythology in Ancient Greece, connect at all with me today?

-If I extract today’s chapter out of this epic storyline for a moment, to give it a closer look, it’s worth noting a couple of things.
-First, it’s worth remembering that this is part of a report written by a non-Jewish Doctor to a Roman official called “Most Excellent Theophilus”.[a]
+If I extract today’s chapter out of my Maker’s epic storyline for a moment, then give it a closer look, it’s worth noting a couple of things.
+First, it’s worth remembering that this chapter is part of a full report written by a non-Jewish Doctor to a Roman official called “Most Excellent Theophilus”.[a]
 They were both educated men who were looking careful at what the Creator God was doing in the world around them.
 The purpose: so that Theophilus would know with certainty the exact truth about the things he’d been taught.
-To prove, or not, that this particular God – among all the many Greek, Roman and other gods – is the One to believe, the One worth following.
+To prove, or not, that this particular God – among all the many Greek, Roman, and other gods – is the One to believe, the One worth following.

 But the journey that I’m taking you on through these Breadcrumbs, is no laughing matter.
-In fact, it’s deadly serious and, today’s chapter is clearly about choice.
+In fact, it’s deadly serious and today’s chapter is clearly about choice.
 Some were willing to listen and find out more, others sneered, wrote it off as “babbling”, or else become toxic in their rejection of the Creator God’s Masterplan. [v5-8,13,18,32]

 This question remains a matter of life and death even today.
 Having overlooked our ignorance in the past, the Creator – who’s still an unknown God to many – is now declaring to mankind (His image-bearers) that all people everywhere should “repent” by making a 180◦ change to our worldview. [v30] Why?
 Because He’s fixed a day when He’ll judge the world in righteousness through a Man whom He has appointed, having given proof to all mankind by raising Him from the dead. [v31]